navionguy/csl/restapi.md

 ### Deleting an existing Collection

 Deleting a collection requires the collection name and owner, if there is one.
-Any books that are in the passed collection will have their entries deleted as well.
+Any books that are in the collection will have their entries deleted as well.

 Below is an example curl command to delete a collection.